 From time-to-time AGI is involved in claims or litigation in the ordinary course of business.
-Other than the two proceedings set out below, AGI is not involved in any material legal proceedings.
+Other than the proceedings set out below, there are and were no material legal proceedings that AGI is or was a party to, or that any of its property is or was the subject of, during the year ended December 31, 2023.